microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 **Step 3.** Clone the repository, create a *development* branch, and make it the default branch so that all PRs merge to it.
 This guide assumes that the team works with a *development* branch as the primary source for coding and improving model quality.
 Later, you can implement an Azure Pipeline to move code from the *development* branch to qa/main or that executes a release process with each check-in.
 However, release management is not in scope of this guide.

-### Set the configuration for provisioning the Model Factory Infrastructure

-**Step 4.** In the development branch, for the properties below, supply a value or accept the defaults in the file, *infra_config.json*:
-**Note: It is important to set a unique version number to avoid errors that result by deploying resources having the same names as ones that already exist.**
-- **NAMESPACE:** Set a base name.
-- **PROJECTCODE:** Set a project code.
-- **VERSION:** Set a three-digit version string (zero-padded) to uniqueify azure resource names.
-- **AZURE_RM_SVC_CONNECTION:** Set this to the name of the service connection created above.
-- **RESOURCE_GROUP_NAME:** Set the name of a resource group into which azure resources will be deployed.
-- **CLUSTER_NAME:** Set the name of the compute resource to be used by Model Factory for training, and deployments.
-- **BATCH_CLUSTER_NAME:** Set the name of the compute resource to be used for batch inferencing.

-**Step 5.** In the development branch, for the properties below, supply a value or accept the defaults in the file, *model_config.json*.
+**Step 4.** In the development branch, for the properties below, supply a value or accept the defaults in the file, *model_config.json*.
 The pipeline uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
 Also, set the variables for all models (i.e. nyc_taxi, london_taxi)

 - **ML_MODEL_CONFIG_NAME:** The unique model name used internally by the pipelines.
 - **ENV_NAME:** The name of the environment. e.g pr, dev, test, prod.